La Grande, Oregon

 Thanks to help from a family friend, Matt met John Cuthbert.
 After talking with John a week later, “the rest was history,” Matt remembered.

-Matt and his wife Melanie have now purchased John’s equipment and lease his farm ground with the opportunity to purchase the business over time, an agreement that provides well for John and his family, while also making land accessible to Matt and Melanie.
+Matt and his wife Melanie, hints the name M&M Farming, have now purchased John’s equipment and lease his farm ground with the opportunity to purchase the business over time, an agreement that provides well for John and his family, while also making land accessible to Matt and Melanie.
 The farm spans 1,900 acres in the Grande Ronde Valley of eastern Oregon where the Inskos raise grass seed, peppermint, wheat and alfalfa hay.

 To Matt, the farm business is a family business.
 When it comes to decision making on the farm, he said, “First and foremost, I talk to my wife because any decision I make is going to affect the whole family.”